z-tariq/coursesforBrainarator/Course2 Br User/course.md

 courseName: Course2 Br User
-description: this is a test course for demo purpose only
+description: this is a test course for demo purpose only qazxsw
 isPremium: true
 isAvailable: true
 complexity: beginner
 categories: